oscarsandford/topaz/README.md

 ### `pgpool/pool_passwd`

-The file `pgpool/pool_passwd` contains usernames and passwords for Postgres users that can [authenticate through PgPool](https://www.pgpool.net/docs/latest/en/html/auth-aes-encrypted-password.html).
+The file `pgpool/pool_passwd` contains usernames and passwords for Postgres users that can [authenticate through PgPool](https://wwwool.net/docs/latest/en/html/auth-aes-encrypted-password.html).
 The passwords should be encrypted, and you can store them as either plain text, MD5-hashed text, or AES-encrypted text.
-This configuration uses `scram-sha-256`, so we must [encrypt them](https://www.pgpool.net/docs/latest/en/html/pg-enc.html) using the key in `secrets/.pgpoolkey`.
+This configuration uses `scram-sha-256`, so we must [encrypt them](https://wwwool.net/docs/latest/en/html/pg-enc.html) using the key in `secrets/pgpoolkey`.

-The following command will encrypt the given plain text `user_password` using AES256 with the key in `secrets/.pgpoolkey`, and then append the username and AES-encrypted password to `pgpool/pool_passwd`.
+The following command will encrypt the given plain text `user_password` using AES256 with the key in `secrets/pgpoolkey`, and then append the username and AES-encrypted password to `pgpool/pool_passwd`.
 ```sh
 pg_enc -m -u username user_password
 ```
 Remember that the username should be the name of the user in Postgres, and the password provided should be the same as the password of the user in Postgres.
 You can use `-p` to prompt for the password instead of providing it on the same line.

-Also remember to `chmod 0600 .pgpoolkey` to avoid any warnings.
+Also remember to `chmod 0600 pgpoolkey` to avoid any warnings.
 Note that the location of PgPool configuration files in the installation (e.g. container) may be different than in this repository.

 ## Deployment